Veneta Lumi Gooseneck Desk Lamp

-Materials: Light blue painted metal base.
-Iron goose-neck, some plastic parts.
-Aluminium lamp shade, white painted inside.
+Materials: Light blue painted metal round base.
+Black plastic lid on the bottom.
+Iron goose-neck with a black plastic hose around it, some plastic parts.
+Light blue aluminium lampshade, white painted inside.
+Bakelite socket.

 Lampshade: ∅ 10,2 cm / 4.01”